200K Depop Girl

 Finally, let’s move onto cases and disputes.
-Yes I know there are cheap ass bitches who make a habit out of buying on Depop, wearing the skirt to the Club the week it arrives and returning it the next week.
+Yes, I know there are cheap ass bitches who make a habit out of buying on Depop, wearing the skirt to the Club the week it arrives and returns it the next week.

 I have had to learn this the hard way.
-I thoroughly inspect, and truthfully list every item that I sale.
+I thoroughly inspect and truthfully list every item that I sell.
 If someone returns an item to me, I will not accept a sale from them again.
 That is my unspoken policy, but I live by it.